 “Citizens might not be aware of all of the ways they engage Public Works every day, from driving to work, to sports practices after school, to enjoying events around the city,” said Eric Pethtel, Director of Fishers DPW.

-The department is responsible for 340 center lane miles of roads and associated right-of-way, and maintaining 1,300 acres of parks and school grounds and 35 buildings around the city.
-DPW also runs the wastewater treatment plant, which averages 8 million gallons per day, and oversees 22 lift stations and more than 20,000 storm and sanitary sewer structures.
+The department is responsible for 408 center lane miles of roads and associated right-of-way, which includes snow removal, crack sealing, patching, holiday lights, irrigation needs, traffic signals, striping, and street cleaning.
+They also maintain 1,300 acres of parks and school grounds, as well as dozens of buildings around the city.
+DPW also runs the wastewater treatment plant, which averages 7 million gallons per day, and oversees 51 lift stations and more than 14,000 storm and sanitary sewer structures.
 And that’s just a drop in the bucket when it comes to everything DPW does.

 “People lean on us the most,” said Pethtel.
 “When a citizen has a problem, they call Police and Fire, but when Police and Fire have a problem, they call us.”

-Assistant Director Eric Steiner, who has been with the City for two years, says, “We’re not your typical DPW.
+Assistant Director Eric Steiner says, “We’re not your typical DPW.
 We maintain 120 sports fields that welcome more than 10,000 kids a year.
 We set up for over 400 city events, from Spark!Fishers to Boo Bash.
 We’re always busy and every day is different.”

 “This department never stops thinking about the snow fight,” said Pethtel.
 “We’re always planning for it, and striving to do better than the year before.”